 You probably know what your security looks like from the inside — you know what your controls are, what training employees are getting, and what your time to patch is.
 But do you know what a cybercriminal sees when they look at your company?

 We grade your organization’s security performance on an A-F scale across 10 groups of critical security risk factors.
-Our dashboard displays the most critical and common risk issues for your company, and provides a plan for addressing the most critical issues and reaching a target letter grade.
+Our dashboard displays the most critical and common risk issues for your company and provides a plan for addressing the most critical issues and reaching a target letter grade.

 SecurityScorecard gives you an outside-in view of your organization’s security posture of your IT infrastructure, offering you comprehensive visibility of your network and system vulnerabilities.
 You can also see how secure you are compared to others in your field, using our Comparison Tool.

-When it comes to reporting your cybersecurity posture to your board or c-suite, it’s often difficult to choose appropriate metrics.
+When it comes to reporting your cybersecurity posture to your Board or C-suite, it’s often difficult to choose appropriate metrics.
 Some organizations use metrics like “number of attacks” (which isn’t a useful number — many such attacks come from unskilled hackers and don’t reflect actual threats) or “time to patch.”
-SecurityScorecard’s easy to understand security ratings are in an A-F letter format, so that you can easily present security information to leaders without a technical background — and you’ll be able to spend more time discussing security issues and less time explaining and defending the metrics themselves.
+SecurityScorecard’s easy to understand security ratings are in an A-F letter format so that you can easily present security information to leaders without a technical background — and you’ll be able to spend more time discussing security issues and less time explaining and defending the metrics themselves.

 Compliance is tricky — if you’re using static assessments and audits, you might be in compliance one day, and out of compliance the next.
-You may also wander out of compliance when regulations change; and that can open you up to enforcement actions from regulators.
+You may also wander out of compliance when regulations change, and that can open you up to enforcement actions from regulators.

 SecurityScorecard allows you to move beyond the static assessments of the past and continuously track compliance with current security mandates.
 Our compliance mapping tracks specific security standards that are important for your business, including PCI, NIST, ISO, SIG, HIPAA, and GDPR, that apply to your business.
 We also help you detect potential gaps and address them — before the regulators do.

 The problem with responding to threats is just that — you’re responding.
 But what if you could find the threats before they found you?
-SecurityScorecard’s threat intelligence capabilities and attribution engine does just that.
+SecurityScorecard’s threat intelligence capabilities and attribution engine do just that.

 SecurityScorecard scans the internet for vulnerabilities and risk signals.
 Then the platform ingests that telemetry into our data analysis engine.
-We use that information as well as commercial and open source threat intelligence feeds to enrich our dataset and give you visibility into your ecosystem’s security posture, so you’re aware of threats before they happen.
+We use that information as well as commercial and open-source threat intelligence feeds to enrich our dataset and give you visibility into your ecosystem’s security posture, so you’re aware of threats before they happen.